Vyshnavi1215/Collections-in-java/README.md

 readymade method support is not available | readymade methods are available(ex-to find the elements) Arrays can be used to store primitive and objects | Collections store only objects

-## Collection and Collection Framework-
+## Collection and Collection Framework

 - Collection is a group of individual objects represented as a single entity.